SAP-samples/teched2022-IN261/exercises/ex2/README.md

 Wait for the creation to finish and keep the page open / bookmark this page for later use

-You should have raised a BusinessPartner Create Event.
-In the following steps, you will go to Event Mesh and check on your queue and then check that the Business Partner got added to the Extension Application.
+You should have raised a BusinessPartner.Created Event.

+In the following steps, you will go to SAP Event Mesh and check on your queue and then check that the Business Partner got added to the Extension Application.

 Note down / remember your BusinessPartnerId